saboday11/deneme/README.md

 # Prerequisites

  > MongoDB - This'll be the sole database to store data from the Dashboard to the Discord bot.\
- > Discord.js - This will be used as the API wrapper to connect to Discord easily (version used: v12)
+ > Discord.js - This'll be used as the API wrapper to connect to Discord easily (version used: v12)

 # Credit